vict01/Appium_Mobile-Testing_WalletPhone/README.md

 - MonefyBaseClass java class: Which contains all methods used in MonefyMainClass java class.
 - MonefyMainClass java class: Which contains the main method, and all steps that make up the test.
 - com.monefy.app.lite_2019-10-27.apk: APK file, based on which run the automated test.

+### Note
+In general terms the best practice to build the framework structure would be create one java class for each phone screen (with its corresponding attributes and methods) and then instanciate it from main method using Page Object Model as needed; however considering I had time only for automate one scenario using just a few screen and buttons where most element had the same locator, I considered this pattern a risk to finish ontime and probably an unnecessary effort in this specific situation.

 ### Used tools/technologies
 ```